Iraq condemns 7th Frenchman to death for IS membership

 "I admit to having sworn allegiance" to IS, he told the court, saying he was paid $70 (62 euros) a month.

-He added that he regretted his decision to join the group, and asked to be pardoned.
+Sakkam, who was dressed in a yellow prison uniform and sported a closely cropped goatee, said he regretted his decision to join IS, and asked to be pardoned.

+Iraq has taken custody of thousands of jihadists in recent months after they were captured by the US-backed Syrian Democratic Forces during the battle to destroy the IS "caliphate".

+France has long insisted its adult citizens captured in Iraq or Syria must face trial locally, while reiterating its opposition to capital punishment.

-Sakkam, now 29, left France in late 2014 to fight for IS, posting online pictures of himself carrying arms and speaking to multiple media outlets about IS.
+Sakkam, now aged 29, left France in late 2014 to fight for IS, posting pictures online of himself carrying arms and speaking to multiple media outlets about the group.

-He became one of the most notorious jihadists in France, which has been seeking his arrest since 2016.
+He became one of the most notorious jihadists from France, which has been seeking his arrest since 2016.

 Kurdish authorities detained him in Syria in 2017.

-His brother Karim carried out a suicide attack at the Iraqi-Jordanian border in 2015, according to the French Terrorism Analysis Centre (CAT).
+His brother Karim carried out a suicide attack at the Iraqi-Jordanian border in 2015, according to the French Center for the Analysis of Terrorism.

-Sakkam's sentence came despite France reiterating its opposition to capital punishment this week amid a series of similar judgments against French citizens handed to Baghdad.

-Iraq has taken custody of thousands of jihadists in recent months after they were captured in neighbouring Syria by the US-backed Syrian Democratic Forces (SDF) during the battle to destroy the IS "caliphate".

-Berriri, 24, admitted to joining the group, saying he thought it was "defending the weak", but said he now regretted doing so.
+Berriri, also dressed in a yellow prison uniform, admitted to joining IS, saying he thought it was "defending the weak", but said he now regretted doing so.

 Sakkam and the six other French citizens handed death sentences in recent days have 30 days to appeal.